Nomadic Skies

 Coffee growing communities of the Rwenzori Mountains of Uganda

-A collaboration between Glen Lyon Coffee Roasters and Nomadic Skies
+A collaboration between Glen Lyon Coffee Roasters and Nomadic Skies.

-• February-March 2028 (dates to be confirmed shortly)
+2028 group trips available February–March 2028 (dates to be confirmed).

 Nomadic Skies